osi-oswald/react-unify/README.md

 # react-elevate

 Elevate state and props to form a unified viewmodel for a stateless component render function.
-Update/Read the elevated state synchronously (no need to use `this.setState()` anymore).
+Update/Read the elevated state synchronously (no need to use `this.setState()`).

 ## Example